 In addition, we organise group-specific tailor-made workshops, which address the thematic and training needs of the women within each group.

 The project is carried out with the support of Shadia Marhaban, former negotiator of GAM, from Aceh, Indonesia.
 The international capacity-building workshops will be coordinated in collaboration with local partner organisations.

-Funding for the project is provided by the Norwegian Agency for Development Cooperation (for more information, see the full funding agreement).
+Funding for the project was previously provided by Norwegian Agency for Development Cooperation and is now provided by the Norwegian Ministry of Foreign Affairs.

-Watch a short film from a related project showcasing the experiences of women ex-combatants.
+Watch these short films from related projects showcasing the experiences of women ex-combatants: